BreakoutRoom4/SubHub/README.md

 * An ADD stream/follow button
 * sign in with youtube/google services
 * sync up with youtube/google services
-* Opens the youtube app or the corresponding link in your browser.
+* Opens the youtube app or the corresponding link to the stream in your browser.

 **Optional Nice-to-have Stories**